SciKit-Surgery/ndicapi/README.md

 2) Two C++ header files (ndicapi.h and ndicapi_math.h) that provide and interface, via libndicapi.a, to an NDI device via the NDICAPI Serial Communications API that predated the Combined API.
 Documentation is provided in the polaris_html directory.

-4) A python interface to the ndicapi library.
+4) A pythoninterface to the ndicapi library.
 However, only the original POLARIS API is supported through python.
 The full ndicapi interface is not yet supported.

+## Acknowledgments

+The implementation of continuous integration and deployment was Supported by the [Wellcome Trust](https://wellcome.ac.uk/)  and the [EPSRC](https://www.epsrc.ac.uk/) as part of the [Wellcome Centre for Interventional and Surgical Sciences](http://www.ucl.ac.uk/weiss).